codepoet80/webos-catalog-backend/README.md

 ## The Rest of the Archive

-While this project represents the back-end (and web-based front-end) of App Museum II, it depends on archived content that lives on one or more hosts that may be different than the back-end.
-By changing the `WebService/config.php` file you can point to different hosts for each set of content.
+While this project represents the back-end (and web-based front-end) of App Museum II, it depends on archived content that has been preserved by the community.
+By changing the `WebService/config.php` file you can point to community hosts for each set of content.

 + **AppMetadata**: Detailed app meta data for each app.
 Available in this [GitHub repository](https://www.github.com/codepoet80/webos-catalog-metadata).
 + **AppImages**: Art (icon and screenshot) files for each app.
 Available in this [archive](https://archive.org/details/webOSAppCatalogArchive-Complete).
 + **AppPackages**: Installable IPKs (apps) preserved from the HP/Palm App Catalog.
 Also available in this [archive](https://archive.org/details/webOSAppCatalogArchive-Complete).

-The entire App Museum II is currently hosted at [appcatalog.webosarchive.com](http://appcatalog.webosarchive.com).
+Links to archives of the entire App Museum II can be found at [appcatalog.webosarchive.com](http://appcatalog.webosarchive.com).

 Mirrors are available at:
 + http://museum.weboslives.eu/AppPackages/